bbauska/Anti-Project2025/anti.md

 return all non essential detailees to their home agencies on their first day in office so that the new Administration can proceed efficiently without the personnel land mines left by the previous stewards and as soon as possible should replace all essential detailees with staff aligned to the new President’s priorities.”
-[Executive Office of the President of the United States, Project 2025, page 52]
+[Executive Office of the President of the United States, Project 2025, page 52]</p>

-Project 2025: The next administration should limit the number of staff at the NSC “to ensure more direct presidential control.”
+<p>Project 2025: The next administration should limit the number of staff at the NSC “to ensure more
+direct presidential control.”
 “Special attention should be given to the use of detailees to staff the NSC.
 In recent years, the NSC’s staff size has been rightsized from its peak of 400 in 2015 down to 100–150 professional members.
 The next Administration should try to limit the number of detailees to ensure more direct presidential control.”
-[White House Office, Project 2025, accessed 6/24/24]
+[White House Office, Project 2025, accessed 6/24/24]</p>

-Project 2025 suggested empowering the USTR to serve in a leadership role.
+<p>Project 2025 suggested empowering the USTR to serve in a leadership role.
 “The Office of the U.S.
 Trade Representative provides the President with the internal White House resources necessary to formulate and execute a unified, whole-of-government approach to trade policy.
 The President should ensure that the USTR is empowered to serve in that leadership role, much as other EOP components organize and drive a coordinated policy agenda on behalf of the President.”
-[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]
+[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]</p>

-Project 2025: “If science is being manipulated at the agencies to support separate political and institutional agendas, the President should increase the prominence of the OSTP’s Director either formally or informally.”
+<p>Project 2025: “If science is being manipulated at the agencies to support separate political and
+institutional agendas, the President should increase the prominence of the OSTP’s Director either formally or informally.”
 “The OSTP’s functions, as contained in the law, are to advise the President of scientific and technological considerations, evaluate the effectiveness of the federal effort, and generally